netFormulary NHS

 Tablets 2mg, 4mg, 8mg

-Perindopril ARGININE is considered ‘Not suitable for prescribing’ across the ICB.
+Perindopril ARGININE is considered ‘Not suitable for prescribing’.

 Enalapril